aaronbloomfield/pdr/labs/lab06/index.md

 For this lab you need to implement a solution to the word puzzle problem described above.

 The basic idea is that given a dictionary of words, we want to write a program that finds all instances of those words in a grid of letters.
-This is similar to the [word search](https://en.wikipedia.org/wiki/Word_search) puzzles where you circle the words, horizontally, vertically or diagonally in the grid.
-As specified above, words can appear in any order (including backwards) in the puzzle.
-However, in our case you are not given the list of words to find, you are merely given the grid and told to find all the English words in the grid.
+However, in our case, rather than being given the list of words to find, you are instead given the grid and told to find all the words in the grid.
 You will be given a dictionary (set) of English words, but you should expect this to be very large.
 You will want to put this list of words into a hash table to facilitate quickly checking if a particular combination of letters is a word in the dictionary.

 You **must** write your own hash table for this lab.
 You will be expected to be able to implement a hash table after completing the lab.
 You should definitely stay away from templates for your implementation.
 You may use separate chaining with buckets of any type you wish (linked list, etc., but **not** vectors) or open addressing with any collision resolution strategy you wish (linear probing, quadratic probing, double hashing).
 The hash table itself will need to be an array or vector (you may use the STL vector for this); your separate chaining secondary data structure may also be from the STL.
 Thus, you may use any data structures that you want EXCEPT a vector of vectors, which is specifically forbidden.
 You can use a vector of linked lists, however.
 Obviously, you cannot use any STL hash table implementation.